 - It is also recommended that we stay away from button batteries as they are easy for children to swallow and can cause life-threatening injuries if consumed.

 As your child develops risk perception, it is important that we talk to them about the benefits and consequences of the risk they are taking.
 At Child’s Play, we recommend talking about risks separate from when they are playing or partaking in risks so that your child understands your concerns.
 When they are partaking in risks ask them supporting questions such as “What are you doing with the bat?” and provide them with praise when they handle a risk well; “Good hitting the ball with the bat.”

 Safety at Child’s Play ELC

-Teaching your child about safety is an important element of our programs and we actively encourage children in our care to try new things, explore, and discover for themselves, safely.
+The Child’s Play ELC team is passionate about providing your child with a fun, safe learning environment to develop and grow.
+Teaching your child about safety and risk is an essential element of our programs, and we actively encourage children in our care to try new things, explore, and discover for themselves safely.

 We are pleased to be setting benchmarks at both our Tarneit and Torquay centres in all areas of early child education and childcare safety standards.

 Torquay currently holds an overall rating of “Meeting” all national quality standards”, with Tarneit holding an “Exceeding” all seven quality areas in the NQS (National Quality Standard) of ACEQUA (Australian Children’s Education & Care Quality Authority).
-This is a significant achievement as only eight other childcare services in Victoria currently have this rating
+This is a significant achievement as only eight other childcare services in Victoria currently have this rating.

 If you would like to know about our approach to safety here at Child’s Play ELC, our team would love to speak with you.